 For example, a direct primary care practice might charge a membership fee that covers up to four office visits per year, and then anything after that is charged to the patient out-of-pocket.

 If a direct primary care practice doesn’t charge a membership fee, it likely means they are content with keeping a large panel and just want to rid themselves of the headaches and overhead costs that come with dealing with insurance.

 Concierge Medicine vs. Direct Primary Care: Health Insurance

 Most concierge practices accept major health insurance.
 Their medical service revenue is generated through insurance reimbursements and co-pays.

-Direct pay practices never accept insurance.
+Direct primary care practices never accept health insurance.
 Their medical revenue is generated solely through out-of-pocket costs paid directly by their patients.

 In some cases, concierge practices may offer a limited form of direct pay.
 For example, at PartnerMD, we can offer direct pay medical services to patients who don’t have insurance or whose insurance we don’t accept, but it’s not our norm.